Richardaeld/Fat_Racoon_Kitchen/README.md

         + Adding the missing space after the colon in the Procfile.
 + Updating (editing) a recipe would create a new recipe.
     + Caused by:
-        + Forms having the same Flask route.
+        + Forms having the same Flask route and relying on an `if` statement to sort them properly.
     + Fix:
         + Created an additional route for updating a recipe, so both create and update each had separate routes.
 + Email's JS validation wouldn't validate.
     + Caused by:
-        + **Type: email** was preventing the regex from functioning properly.
+        + `type: email` was preventing the regex from functioning properly.
     + Fix:
-        + Changing the type from email to text.
+        + Changing the `type: email` to `type: text`.
 + Login/create modal would only function on `index.html`.
     + Caused by:
         + The model was only written on `index.html`.
     + Fix:
         + Login/create modal was added to `base.html` and removed from `index.html`.
-+ Original search bar would display on a separate line below the navigation bar when at device's resolution was at tablet or smaller responsiveness levels.
++ Original search bar would display on a separate line below the navigation bar when resolution was at tablet responsiveness level or smaller.
     + Caused by:
         + Unknown.
     + Fix: